seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 6. Under the **Members** tab select **Managed Identity**
 7. Click Select **Members** and select the Logic App Managed Identity
 8. Click **Next** > **Review + Assign**

+### Enable the Logic App
+1. From the Logic App Overview pane, select Enable in the top menu bar
+2. If you would like to run the logic immediately you can select Run Trigger

 ### Working with Parameters